-- Find out if your hospital is testing.
+- Sign our petition.
 We want every hospital across the UK to test all bowel cancer patients for features of Lynch syndrome at the point of cancer diagnosis.
-To make this a reality, take action on our #TimeToTest campaign.
+To make this a reality, sign our petition.

 - Become a campaign supporter.
 Join thousands of people campaigning to help make real change happen for people with bowel cancer.

 - Share your story.
 Personal stories help us highlight the experience of people affected by Lynch syndrome, raise awareness of the condition and can encourage and inspire people to take action and help make real change happen.
 We use stories in the media, on our website, on social media and in our materials.